Tai-Min/MODBUS-Slave-Cpp/README.md

 }
 ```
 #### Request frames for this example:
-Note 1: values in frames below are raw bytes, not ascii characters so you should use functions to read/write binary data, not characters. i.e if you send request frames from other Arduino board, you should use Serial.write() instead of Serial.print()
+Note: values in frames below are raw bytes, not ascii characters so you should use functions to read/write binary data, not characters. i.e if you send request frames from other Arduino board, you should use Serial.write() instead of Serial.print()

 ##### frame to turn on led on pin 13:
 |id  |function|address|value  |